Skip to main content

 Penstemon heterophyllus ‘Margarita BOP’ Foothill Beardtongue ** usually deer resistant, better when established

-Penstemon pinifolius Pineleaf Beardtongue ** adaptable rock garden plant, needle-like leaves
+Penstemon pinifolius Pineleaf Beardtongue ** may eat flowers, adaptable rock garden plant, needle-like leaves

 Perovskia atriplicifolia Russian Blue Sage *** aromatic foliage